TailonR/Google_drive_addon_masters_project/Master_project_info/whatToDo.md

 * Fix when credentials are expired and cannot be refreshed (or when none exist) and how to get the user to reauthorize without getting the error that they must go to a certain link to authorize
+* Make it extensible for new Google drive events or new applications
+*

 ## Questions:
 * Is Google Cloud Datastore the best way to store the tokens?
 * How do I test?
+* How do I save previous page tokens, if sticking with Google Drive API v3?
+* How do I cache the google drive change list result?
+Just use watch?